 Photographers in the rest of the world producing smaller sizes of portraits

-In the information below we have tried to identify those photographers who traded in smaller sizes of portrait photographs, mainly from information gleaned from local newspapers.
-But many of these photographers would not have used newspapers to advertise, preferring instead to advertise extensively at their premises.
-Others will not have advertised at all and may only become known through surviving examples of their work.
+In the information below we have tried to identify a range of photographers who traded in smaller sizes of portrait photographs, from chance survivals.
+Many of these photographers would not have used newspapers to advertise, preferring instead to advertise extensively at their premises.
+Others will not have advertised at all.
 Survivals of smaller sized portrait photos are not that common due mainly to their small size and confusion with later photo booth images.
-This is a work in progress and much more awaits discovery - we would welcome any additional information on these photographers and their works which you may come across.
+This is a work in progress and much more awaits discovery - we would very much welcome any additional information on these photographers and their works which you may come across.

-Relevant photographers have so far been found in: The Isle of Man, Tasmania, France and Belgium
+Relevant photographers have so far been found in: Tasmania, France, Germany and Belgium